 Although anti-virus software is a must in every environment, it doesn’t catch all threats.
 Consider implementing a behavioral-based solution like Advanced End-Point Detection and Response.
 This solution can detect and eliminate threats in real-time using Deep Learning modules and heuristic algorithms that detect malicious behaviors by comparing them against normal process operations.

 #5: Conduct Regular Security Assessments

-Conducting annual assessments ensures that all potential gaps or flaws within your environment are closed before they can be exploited by attackers.
+Conducting annual assessments is one of the measures to improve cyber security.
+It ensures that all potential gaps or flaws within your environment are closed before they can be exploited by attackers.
+This provides your team and management peace of mind knowing that your system is comprehensively protected from threats.
 There are a multitude of assessments you can conduct in your environment including:

 - Security Gap Assessment – Provides an in-depth look at your current security posture